ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Haste: "All combatants attack 10x faster and deal 1/20x damage."
 - Danger: "Players can be killed in one hit."
 	- Has a config option (disabled by default) to force one-hit protection while this artifact is off, even while cursed (e.g. Artifact of Glass).
+- Safekeeping: "All item drops are taken and guarded by the teleporter boss, which will explode in a shower of loot when killed."

 ## Issues/TODO